mayankpatidar275/movie-browser/README.md

 - **Tool to check**: WAVE Web Accessibility Evaluation Tools and Accessible Rich Internet Applications (ARIA) extension for online accessibility checking.
 - SVG are better for SEO.
-- Use aria-label and proper html semantics
+- Use ARIA(should be avoided if html tags are properly used), alt attribute, proper keyboard navigation with tabIndex and proper html semantics.
+- WCAG Color contrast checker.

 ### **3. Optimization**